 FIG. 4.
-EXHAUST THIMBLE

-FIG. 5.
+EXHAUST THIMBLE FIG. 5.
 CONDENSATION TRAP

 Insulate or shield the exhaust pipe if there is danger of any one touching it, or if it must be run close to any wall or other material that is not completely fire proof.
-If the exhaust line must pass through a combustible wall or partition, provide insulated shield collars for the line.
-The wall openings must be at least 2 inches larger on all sides than the exhaust line.
+If the exhaust line must be inclined upward from the plant, construct a condensation trap of pipe fittings and install it at the point where the upward pitch begins.
+Drain the trap periodically.

-FUEL SUPPLY, GASOLINE . - When an underground fuel tank is installed, the total lift of the fuel from tank to fuel pump inlet should not be more than 6 to 8 feet.
+FUEL SUPPLY, GASOLINE. - When an underground fuel tank is installed. the total lift of fuel from tank to fuel pump inlet should not be more than 6 feet.
 The horizontal distance between the tank and plant should not be more than 50 feet.
 Most fuel tanks for underground use have the fuel outlet at the tank top, requiring a drop or suction tube extending down to within an inch or two of the tank bottom.
 All fuel line connections between the tank and the plant fuel pump must be air tight.
 Any air leak will prevent pumping of fuel to the plant.
 The fuel pump inlet opening is threaded for 1/8" pipe.
-A proper adapter fitting must be used if other than a 1/8"pipe thread fitting is used on the fuel line.
+A proper adapter fitting must be used if other than a 1/8" pipe thread fitting is used on the fuel line.